fredyGabriel/crackseg/docs/guides/usage/loss_registry_usage.md

 to instantiate them, typically via a loss factory.

-The project uses a generic, type-safe, and thread-safe `Registry` system (defined in `src.model.factory.registry.py`).
-A specific instance of this registry is configured for loss functions in `src.training.losses.loss_registry_setup.py`.
+The project uses a generic, type-safe, and thread-safe `Registry` system (defined in `crackseg.model.factory.registry.py`).
+A specific instance of this registry is configured for loss functions in `crackseg.training.losses.loss_registry_setup.py`.

 ## Key Principles for Loss Functions

-- **Must be `torch.nn.Module` classes**: To be registered, your loss function must be a class that inherits from `torch.nn.Module`.
+- **Must be `torch.nn.Module` classes**: To be registered, your loss function must be a class that: pass inherits from `torch.nn.Module`.
 - **Registry Instance**: Import the dedicated loss registry instance:
 `from crackseg.training.losses.loss_registry_setup import loss_registry`.